 Best Practices for Political Candidates Personal Brand Positioning

 A Personal Brand is the mark of your values and experience.
-If a political candidate has an established personal brand, they can communicate information to voters without necessarily using their name or face.
+A political candidate with an established personal brand can communicate information to voters without necessarily using their name or face.

-It would help when you started by looking at the most prominent candidate in your party, then you will come up with a catchy slogan that represents their platform, and finally, you’ll want to make sure that your brand is consistent across all platforms.
+It would help when you start by looking at the most prominent candidate in your party, then you will come up with a catchy slogan that represents their platform, and finally, you’ll want to ensure that your brand is consistent across all platforms.

 At the very least, political candidates should have a personal brand aligned with their policy positions.